-This is not user friendly and there is no way customers can be expected to enter as many letters as this to authenticate themselves.
+This is not user-friendly and there is no way customers can be expected to enter as many letters as this to authenticate themselves.
 So, HOTP actually truncates this hash to produce a more user-friendly number.
-Let’s see how it’s done.
+Let’s see how it is done.

 The hash is in the hexadecimal format.
 This hexadecimal number is split into byte-sized groups first.
 Since one hexadecimal number is equal to four bits, two hexadecimal numbers will fall into one group.
 The above hash can be grouped as follows:

 Now, the last 4 bits of the last byte, or in other words the last hexadecimal number, is considered as the offset number.
 It is ‘a’ in this hash so the offset number is 10.
 The hexadecimal numbers starting from the offset index to the following three indices are extracted out.
 This extracted number is called the Dynamic Binary Code (DBC).

 Since the offset number is 10 in this example, the algorithm extracts out numbers from the 10th byte to the next 3 bytes.
 So, the DBC would be

 0x58838990.
 Then, the first byte of this number is masked by performing a bitwise

 and operation with